skypjack/entt/docs/md/entity.md

   of which will access the components that carry information about velocity and position for its entities.

-This kind of entity-component systems can be used in single threaded applications as well as along with async stuff or multiple threads.
-Moreover, typical thread based models for _ECS_ don't require a fully thread safe registry to work.
+This kind of entity-component systems can be used in single-threaded applications as well as along with async stuff or multiple threads.
+Moreover, typical thread based models for _ECS_ do not require a fully thread-safe registry to work.
 Actually, users can reach the goal with the registry as it is while working with most of the common models.